AlePilHen/CRUCs/README.md

 ## TLDR

+Step 1: Run scrapeTorque.py `python scrapeTorque.py`

-Step 1: Type `python torqueDork.py` in the commandline.
+Step 2: Type `python torqueDork.py` in the commandline.

-Step 2: Such cool, much wow
+Step 3: Such cool, much wow

 ## What is TorqueDork?